djbqrex/chromaDB-photo-catalog/README.md

 6. **Refresh images:**

-    Click the "Refresh" button to rescan the folder and update the image list.
+    When new images are added to the folder, you can click the "Refresh" button to rescan the folder and update the image list.

 ## Project Structure

 -   `main.py`: Contains the FastAPI backend logic, including API endpoints for image processing, searching, and serving static files.
 -   `image_processor.py`: Handles image processing using Ollama and updates the metadata.
 -   `index.html`: The main HTML file for the frontend user interface with Tailwind CSS and Vue3.
+-   `vector_db.py`: Handles the vector database (ChromaDB) operations.

 ## API Endpoints

--   `GET /`: Serves the main `index.html` page.
+- `GET /`: Serves the main web interface
--   `POST /images`: Accepts a folder path and returns a list of images found in that folder.
+- `POST /images`: Scans a folder for images and returns their metadata
--   `GET /image/{path:path}`: Serves an image file from the selected folder.
+- `GET /image/{path}`: Retrieves a specific image file
--   `POST /search`: Accepts a search query and returns a list of matching images.
+- `POST /search`: Performs hybrid (full-text + vector) search on images
--   `POST /refresh`: Refreshes the image list for the current folder.
+- `POST /refresh`: Rescans the current folder for new or removed images
--   `POST /process-image`: Processes a single image to generate tags, description, and extract text.
+- `POST /process-image`: Processes a single image using Ollama to generate tags, description, and extract text

-## Future Enhancements

--   **Vector Search**: Integrate vector search capabilities using ChromaDB to improve search accuracy and relevance.
+- `POST /update-metadata`: Updates metadata for a specific image
+- `GET /check-init-status`: Checks if the vector database needs initialization

 ## Contributing